 - sturdy like stainless steel cookware that can handle high temperatures common in a professional kitchen

 - has superior non-stick surface like Teflon coated pans

 Hard Anodized Cookware is aluminum cookware that has been put through an electrochemical bath that hardens the aluminum to the strength of stainless steel cookware, and has a layer of oxidization that gives the cookware the non-stick consistency of Teflon-coated pans.
 I am sure you are wondering about the benefits of hard anodized cookware?
 This light weight professional quality cookware has been shown to be extremely durable, resists scratches and is nonporous, meaning it won’t absorb smells from the food that has been cooked in it.
 This is important for high volume professional kitchens, where the pan may be used to cook fish in one dish, cleaned and then used to cook a pasta dish without transferring smells or flavors from between dishes.

 - Made from light or medium weight aluminum

 - Pans are as hard as stainless steel cookware

 - Cookware can withstand high oven temps up to 400° Fahrenheit

 - Nonporous to resist absorbing food smells

 Is Teflon Coated Cookware Safe?

-For the average home cook, who uses their non-stick cookware regularly at medium temperature or lower, does not abuse or scratch it and uses wooden utensils, Teflon coated cookware is generally safe.
-As long as you use wooden utensils that prevent scratching the non-stick coating, do not put it in the oven above 350 ° Fahrenheit and hand wash as directed, you should get several years of risk free use.
+For the average home cook, who uses their non-stick cookware regularly at medium temperature or lower, does not abuse or scratch it and uses wooden or silicone utensils, Teflon coated cookware is generally safe.
+As long as you use utensils that won’t scratch the non-stick coating, you do not put it in the oven above 350 ° Fahrenheit and hand wash as directed, you should get several years of risk free use.